• Home

 Extremely flavorful, completely customizable and a total cinch to make, these steakhouse-style mushrooms are perfect for any occasion!
 Whether you serve them as a quick weeknight side dish, spoon them over mashed potatoes as an easy vegetarian main, or add them to your holiday table, they are sure to be a hit – even with your picky eaters!

-What are garlic butter roasted mushrooms?
+What are oven mushrooms?

-Garlic butter mushrooms are a meaty, intensely flavorful dish prepared by drizzling fresh mushrooms with a garlic and herb infused butter and then baking them in the oven until fragrant and tender.
+Oven mushrooms, also known as roasted or baked mushrooms, are a meaty, intensely flavorful dish prepared by drizzling fresh mushrooms with a garlic and herb infused butter and then baking them in the oven until fragrant and tender.

 Overhead photo of fresh cremini and button mushrooms, thyme sprigs and oregano sprigs in a white bowl - photo of the main ingredients in the roasted mushroom recipe.